dersia/eventstoreextension/README.md

 ConnectionStringSetting|Yes|N/A|Name of the appsetting that holds the connection string to the EventStore i.e. `tcp://admin:password@myeventstore:1113`
 StreamName|Yes|N/A|Name fo the Stream to read from

+Version `0.0.4` of this extension is available on nuget.

 How to install